ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

     ORDER BY "s"."Id", "t"."EnrollmentId", "t"."CourseId0"
 ```

-With filtering and sorting we infer without almost no code complex filters from our code.
+With filtering and sorting we infer complex filters from our models without almost any code.
 This allows us to query our data with complex expressions while drilling into the data graph.

 _Hot Chocolate_ supports complex expressions with a variety of query operators that can be enabled by just adding a simple attribute on your field resolver.
 We can also configure the filter capabilities which we want to allow.
+This means you can for instance disallow `OR` combinations of filter clauses.

 ## Paging

 But we still might get too much data back.
 What if we select all the students from a real university database?
 This is where our paging middleware comes in.
-The paging middleware implements the relay cursor pagination pattern.
+The paging middleware implements the relay cursor pagination spec.

 > Since we cannot do a skip while with _Entity Framework_, we actually use a indexed based pagination underneath.
 For convenience we are wrapping this as really cursor pagination.
-With mongoDB and other database provider we are supporting real cursor base pagination.
+With mongoDB and other database provider we are supporting real cursor based pagination.

 Like with filtering, sorting and selection we just annotate the paging middleware and it just works.
-Again, middleware order is important, so we need to put the paging attribute on the top since the most top data middleware is actually applied last.
+Again, middleware order is important, so we need to put the paging attribute on the top since the most top field middleware is actually applied last like shown in the diagram.

 ```csharp
 using System.Linq;